PaddlePaddle/Paddle/.github/ISSUE_TEMPLATE/---document-issue-.md

 如：文档页面打不开；文档缺失；文档中有死链；

-Thank you for submitting a PaddlePaddle documentation issue.
+Thanks for opening a document issue.
 We will listen to your opinions carefully and make improvements.

 In order to quickly solve your problem, when creating an issue, please provide the following information:
 **Document Information**
 - Title：Please include the keyword "XXX document issue", such as "add document issue" or "paddle.add document issue"
 - Doc Version：Please provide the version of the document, such as develop, 1.8, 2.0RC;

-### Document problem description：
+### Describe the problem：

-#### Documentat description is clear?
+#### Document description is clear?
-For example: I don’t understand this document, I don’t know how to use this API; the document formula is wrong;
+For example: I don’t understand this document, I don’t know how to use this API; The formula in this doc is unclear;

 #### Parameter description is clear?
-For example: the function and usage scenarios of this parameter are not explained clearly; the parameter description is incorrect;
+For example: The parameters are confusing, including usage, scenarios, default values, etc.

 #### Return/Shape description is clear
-For example: return/shape description error; shape description is not clear;
+For example: Data returned this doc is error, shape returned is not clear.

-#### Sample code is clear?
+#### The sample code is clear?
-For example: there is no sample code; the sample code is not instructable; the sample code does not work; the sample code format is problematic; the sample code has no comments;
+For example: no sample code; The sample code is not helpful; The sample code not run well; Format of the sample is not reasonable; The sample code has no comments.

 #### Chinese content and English content is consistent?
-For example: Chinese and English API descriptions are inconsistent; Chinese and English API parameters are inconsistent;
+For example:Chinese API in this doc is inconsistent with English API, including params, description, sample code, formula, etc.

 #### Other
-For example: the document page cannot be opened; the document is missing; there is a dead link in document;
+For example: The doc link is broken; The doc page is missing; Dead link in docs.

-**To Reproduce**
-Steps to reproduce the behavior
-**Describe your current behavior**
-**Code to reproduce the issue**
-**Other info / logs**